Getting Started

 TipThe key insight

-If latency_memory > latency_compute, you’re memory-bound: buying faster GPUs won’t help much.
-You need to increase batch size or use a more compute-dense operation (e.g., fused attention).
-If you’re compute-bound, that’s when parallelism and quantization pay off.
+If latency_memory > latency_compute, you are memory-bound: faster arithmetic units will not help.
+You need to increase batch size, use a more compute-dense operation (e.g., fused attention), or reduce data movement.
+If you are compute-bound, that is when parallelism and quantization pay off.

 Exploring the Zoo

-MLSys·im ships with vetted registries of hardware, models, infrastructure, and systems.
-Use tab-completion to explore:
+MLSYSIM ships with vetted registries of hardware, models, infrastructure, and systems – all sourced from real datasheets.
+Use tab-completion to explore.

 mlsysim.Hardware.Cloud.H100